I independently & honestly review all of my travel recommendations. If you click on links I provide, I may receive compensation

 museum san telmo monastery san sebastian 700x525

 The San Telmo Monastery dates back to the 16th century when it was a Dominican convent.
-In later centuries these were barracks before finally becoming the home of the San Telmo Museum.
-The museum has restored what was once a crumbling building back to its past glory.
+In later centuries, these were barracks before finally becoming the home of the San Telmo Museum.
+The museum has restored what was once a crumbling building to its past glory.
 During this restoration, archaeological research was done, including the discovery of old wall paintings.

-The History of the Site tells the story of the convent at San Telmo.
-This section also details more about the building’s restoration.
-Next, Footprints in Memory covers Basque history, including signs of spirituality such as steles (funeral monuments), as well as other artifacts & weapons such as a rare jineta sword from the era of Mohammed I of Granada.
+Next, Footprints in Memory covers Basque history, including signs of spirituality such as steles (funeral monuments), as well as other artifacts and weapons, including a rare jineta sword from the era of Mohammed I of Granada.

 steles funeral monuments san telmo museum 700x525